-10 Data availability
+Data availability

-The data that support the findings of this study are openly available in Zenodo at Seatizen Atlas.
+The data that support the findings of this study are openly available in Zenodo at Seatizen Atlas (Contini et al., 2025, 2024b).
+In order to facilitate access to the input and output data of this study, they have also been grouped in this repository.
 All code for data processing associated with the current submission is available on drone-upscaling Github.
 The code for downloading data associated with the current submission is available on zenodo-tools Github.
 The code used to train the neural network model used in the current submission is available on DinoVdeau Github.